Eric Voegelin

 Eric Voegelin (born Erich Hermann Wilhelm Vögelin, /de/; January 3, 1901 – January 19, 1985) was a German-American political philosopher.
 He was born in Cologne, and educated in political science at the University of Vienna, where he became an associate professor of political science in the law faculty.
 In 1938, he and his wife fled from the Nazi forces which had entered Vienna.
 They emigrated to the United States, where they became citizens in 1944.
-He spent most of his academic career at Louisiana State University, the Ludwig Maximilian University of Munich and the Hoover Institution of Stanford University.
+He spent most of his academic career at Louisiana State University, the Ludwig-Maximilians-Universität München, and the Hoover Institution of Stanford University.

 Early life

 Voegelin was born in Cologne on January 3, 1901.
 His parents moved to Vienna in 1910, and he eventually studied at the University of Vienna.
 The advisers on his dissertation were Hans Kelsen and Othmar Spann.
 After his habilitation there in 1928, he taught political theory and sociology.
 In Austria, Voegelin began lasting friendships with Alfred Schütz and with Friedrich Hayek.